 The Black 14, as they became known, inspired protests at the University of Wyoming and across the country.

 “We were protesting how we had been treated on the field, because we knew that it wasn’t right.
 We wanted to do something to shed some light on what was transpiring.”University of Wyoming player Tony McGee

-The following year nine African American football players at Syracuse University took a stand to protest institutionalized racism and demand equality in the treatment of black and white athletes.
+The following year nine Black football players at Syracuse University took a stand to protest institutionalized racism and demand equality in the treatment of Black and White athletes.

 The nine talented student athletes (who mistakenly became known as the Syracuse 8) boycotted the school’s football program.

 The Syracuse nine—Greg Allen, Richard Bulls, John Godbolt, Dana Harrell, John Lobon, Clarence “Bucky” McGill, A. Alif Muhammad, Duane Walker, and Ron Womack—succeeded in getting the university’s attention.

 The school’s chancellor appointed a committee to investigate.
 In December 1970, the committee released a report concluding that “racism in the Syracuse University Athletic Department is real, chronic, largely unintentional, and sustained and complicated unwittingly by many modes of behavior common in American athletics and long-standing at Syracuse University.”

 According to Essence, the protest “ultimately led to an overhaul of best practices associated with college sports programs across the country.”

 Coming off a tumultuous decade for politics and sports, the Nixon administration in 1971 decided to use sport to generate some positive PR—and help thaw relations between the U.S. and China.